 |56 or more credit hours||2.00 semester GPA or higher|

 Length of Suspensions/Appeals

 All academic suspensions from NMU are for one calendar year.
-Suspended students have the right to appeal (see 'Appeal' form) to return early.
+Suspended students have the right to appeal to return early (see 'Appeal' form).

 Students who are academically dismissed from NMU may not appeal for one calendar year from the date of their dismissal and an appeal must be approved by the Admissions and Academic Policies Committee before the student may re-enter the university.